ENCCS/performance-programming/content/compilers.rst

 A compiler is a program that takes a program in a high level language such as C, Fortran, or Haskell, and translates it to a lower level target language.
 In most cases, the target language is some form of *assembly language*; a textual representation of the machine code of some family of computers.
+Meanwhile, interpreted languages (e.g. Python, JavaScript) have their code translated to machine code *during* runtime.

 Compilation generally proceeds in a number of steps and even though details vary, the general sequence is as follows: